Euro Vacay Day 8-9: Krakow In My Heart

 Heading back to the hostel here!

-This was a couple of blocks away from the hostel!
+This was just a couple of blocks away from the hostel!
 Ugh!
-Looking at this made me miss Krakow more!
+Seeing this made me miss Krakow even more!

-I think I went back to the hostel past 11, I still need to wake up early the following day for the Auschwitz-Birkenau tour I availed via Klook!
+I think I returned to the hostel after 11 PM.
+I still need to wake up early the following day for the Auschwitz-Birkenau tour I booked via Klook!

-Krakow will always have a special place in my heart.
+Krakow will always hold a special place in my heart.
 Ugh.
-Writing this part of the trip made me emotional for some reason.
+Writing about this part of the trip made me emotional for some reason.
 I hope to come back here real soon.

 Your Thoughts?